 Summary:

-The West Memphis School District in Arkansas is home to two middle schools: Wonder Junior High School and West Junior High School.
-Both schools serve students in grades 6-8 and face significant challenges, with 100% of their students qualifying for free or reduced-price lunch.
+The West Memphis School District in Arkansas contains two middle schools—Wonder Junior High School and West Junior High School—both serving grades 7 through 9 in a high-poverty area where 100% of students qualify for free or reduced lunch.

 Thank you for your feedback!